-- Proof of driver education (either through a course or "parent taught"), - Proof of being enrolled in and going to high school (or proof of high school graduation or GED certificate), - Your Social Security Card, - Proof of your identity, - The Foster Youth Driver License Fee Waiver (you should get this from your caseworker), - A copy of court order appointing the state as your managing conservatory,

-A car to take the driving test that has current registration and inspection stickers and insurance, and

-The application signed by a supervisor of the caseworkers.
+- Proof of driver education (either through a course or "parent taught"), - Proof of being enrolled in and going to high school including a VOE (Verification of Enrollment) Form, proof of high school graduation and/ or a GED certificate, - Your Social Security card, - Proof that you are a US citizen or have lawful presence in the US, - A completed Texas Residency Affidavit (dps.texas.gov/internetforms/Forms/DL-5.pdf) which your foster parent must sign, - At least two documents from your foster parent that shows verification that he or she resides in Texas, Proof of your identity, - The Foster Youth Driver License Fee Waiver Letter (you should get this from your caseworker), - A car to take the driving test that has current registration and inspection stickers and insurance, and - The Driver License Application signed by your caseworker or other CPS staff.

-You need to bring money for the application fee only if you are not in foster care or do not have the placement/Authorization of Foster Care form.
+You need to bring money for the application fee only if you are not in foster care.
 You will also need to pass a vision exam and a written driving test.
-Of course, if you are still in foster care, you will also need to do the things talked about in "Getting a Driver's License While in Foster Care" above.
+If you are still in foster care, you will also need to do the things talked about in "Getting a Driver's License While in Foster Care and Under 18" earlier in this section.
+You can find more information and links on the Texas Foster Youth Justice Project's legal resource page on Drivers Licenses: texasfosteryouth.org/getting-a-drivers-license.